vladislav3112/docker-avito-hw/README.md

 Here you can see how many times you have opened `/books`, `/authors` or some other path.
 There is also a lot of additional information - server response time, etc.

 ### Step 2.
-Make a Dockerfile which uses python version 3.8 or higher as its base image, install dependencies and run `server.py` on port 8080.
-And after that build it with tag `server:0.0.1`.
+Dockerfile uses python version 3.8 as its base image.
+You can build it by running ```docker build -t=server:0.0.1``` .

 ### Step 3.
 Run the following commands: